 I looked high and low, and couldn’t find any documentation on this key.
 I don’t have the resources to do a great deal of testing either.
 I think it’s safe to say that this number represents the timeout in seconds.
 Hosts clearly do not wait two hours to shut down, and a 120 millisecond timeout would just be ridiculous.

 What I can’t be sure of is whether or not this applies to each virtual machine individually or in aggregate.
-However, given how long modern physical systems need to reboot, I’m also having a hard time thinking of a good reason for such a short timeout.
+However, given how long modern physical systems already need to reboot, I’m also having a hard time thinking of a good reason for such a short timeout.
 If you’ve got a VM that takes a long time to shut down (Exchange guests, we’re all looking at you), then feel free to kick this number up.

 I don’t know if you need to do anything else (undocumented, remember?), but I chose to restart VMMS (Virtual Machine Management Service).
 When I did that, my regedit screen flickered as VMMS was starting back up.
 That makes sense, as many of the settings found in this branch belong to VMMS.
 That doesn’t mean anything for this particular key.
 So, I used procmon.exe to watch a VMMS service startup.
 It doesn’t care at all about that key.
 So, restarting VMMS doesn’t do anything in this case.